-FTDNA offers individual tests for a number of those SNPs noted in the above chart in red.
+FTDNA offers individual tests for a number of SNPs.
 The price per SNP is $39.
-FTDNA continues to add the newly identified SNPs as the BIG Y tests increase the number we discover.

 FTDNA has a CTS4466 SNP Pack that includes SNPs representing most currently known subclades downstream of CTS4466.
-As more branches are discovered through BIG Y tests, they will be added to the Pack.
-Some equivalents are being added, in the event a tester may split that branch further, being positive for some but not all equivalents.
-(We have identified a new branch through this process.)
 The price is $119.
 Potential users should note that this Pack is unreliable in reporting certain areas of our tree, most notably that in the sequence A1135 -> A195 ->A761 and (under S1121) at BY149 (aka Z17981).
-If you are predicted to fall within that branching area (your record in the spreadsheet would be included in one of the '?' categories A2. to A2a1.) you might check with one of our administrators to determine the best choice of test.
+If you are predicted to fall within that branching area (if your record in the spreadsheet would be included in one of the '?' categories A2. to A2a1.) you might check with one of our administrators to determine the best choice of test.
 By now, the number of new branches on the CTS4466 tree has outpaced the capacity of the Pack to include, so if you are considering it, you might check with an admin to see if you are predicted to be in a branch that is not included in the test.
 Family Tree is exploring new ways to produce the data and provide timely updates when more branches are identified (which is happening with regularity from the Big Y tests).

-The Big Y has been improved by FTDNA to include an upgrade to 111 markers if the participant is not already at that level.
+The most extensive test is the Big Y-700, which will include an upgrade to 111 markers if the participant is not already at that level.
 The cost varies depending on how many markers are already tested.
-The additional STRs that were captured by the Big Y test are also being reported, resulting in nearly 389 additional STRs in addition to the 111.
-There are usually some no-calls through the Big Y processing, so most won't get the full 500, but it is a tremendous addition.
+The additional STRs that are captured by the Big Y test don't display on the Results spreadsheet, but they are reported on the Big Y STR Results link.
+There are usually some no-calls through the Big Y processing, but it is a tremendous addition.
 The sheer number makes it difficult to adequately interpret the results, and we are only in a very early stage in learning how to cope with them.
-They only display in the kit's account, and not on the Results spreadsheet.
-The cost varies depending on how many markers are already tested.
-The test covers about 65% of the Y chromosome.
-There is a prominent icon for it on your homepage at Family Tree.
-They have more details about the test at their link: https://www.familytreedna.com/learn/y-dna-testing/big-y/.
+Family tree have more details about the test at their link: https://www.familytreedna.com/learn/y-dna-testing/big-y/

-The BIG Y test at Family Tree provides a dedicated Big Y Results page with details of Matches, Named Variants, Private Variants and a Block Tree, displaying neighbouring branches and individuals in those branches listed on the Matching link.
-It has a link to a .cvs file that can be downloaded that contains all that data displayed.
-In addition, the participants can download a folder with a 'regions.bed' and a 'variants.vcf' file that has more information, and if they pay an additional fee, they can request a '.bam' file which has all the raw data by completing the contact form available on a link provided.
-Due to the file size of the BAM, Family Tree will post another link on the Results page to 'Share' the link with us.
-Unless the participant is comfortable with handling large files (it's huge -usually about 1 gigabyte) we don't recommend they try to analyze it themselves.
-We ask that all BIG Y testers send us the folder with the BED and VCF files as well as the link to the BAM file when they receive it from Family Tree (it could take a few weeks to receive).
+The BIG Y test provides a dedicated Big Y Results page with details of Matches, Named Variants, Private Variants and a Block Tree, displaying neighbouring branches and individuals in those branches listed on the Matching link.
+It has a link to Export (CVS) that can be downloaded that contains all that data displayed.
+In addition, the participants can Download Raw Data that has more information, and if they pay an additional fee, they can request a BAM file which has all the raw data for further analysis.
+Unless the participant is comfortable with handling large files (they're really huge) we don't recommend they try to analyse them themselves.
+We suggest that all BIG Y testers load the VCF folder as well as the link to the BAM file, if they order it, to the Y-DNA Warehouse at https://ydna-warehouse.org/submit.php.

 R1b-CTS4466 Plus Haplogroup Forum

-We have established a Yahoo Forum for the project - http://groups.yahoo.com/neo/groups/R1b-CTS4466-Plus/info.
-This is a forum for those whose paternal ancestry places them in the CTS4466/Irish Type II haplogroup/subclade.
+We have a separate forum at Yahoo Groups - http://groups.yahoo.com/neo/groups/R1b-CTS4466-Plus/info - for those whose paternal ancestry places them in the CTS4466/Irish Type II haplogroup/subclade.
 There we can network with one another, pool our efforts, discuss research and share results.
 Members of the project are not required to join, but you are encouraged to participate if this sparks your interest.
 Likewise, you need not be in the project to join the forum.
-Note that joining the Yahoo group requires you to create a Yahoo account if you don't already have one.
-If you are confused by any of the science, terminology, FTDNA's website, or anything else relating to the project or genetic genealogy in general, please feel free to post your comments, questions, and concerns in the Yahoo group.
+If you are confused by any of the science, terminology, FTDNA's website, or anything else relating to the project or genetic genealogy in general, please feel free to post your comments, questions, and concerns in the R1b-CTS4466 Plus group.

 R1b-CTS4466 Plus FAQs